 Our rooftop bars sound like the perfect spot to down an icy drink and soak up the 283 days a year of sunshine.
 Find a list of Brisbane’s best rooftop bars here.

 Do you even know Queensland if you haven’t stepped foot on the home ground of the Milton Mango?
 The XXXX Factory runs tours through the facility.

 24. Climb the Story Bridge at Twilight

-For two glorious hours you can take in insanely great views of Brisbane in one of only three bridge climbs in the world with Story Bridge Adventure Climb.
-It also has the only bridge abseiling experience in the world, so you can truly make the day an unforgettable one.
+For two glorious hours you can take in insanely great views of Brisbane in one of very few bridge climbs in the world with Story Bridge Adventure Climb.
+It also has the only bridge climb and abseiling experience in the world, so you can truly make the day an unforgettable one.